Making It Know

 Search engine results

 You can optimize your site for visibility in search by naturally including common search terms in your website copy and page titles.
-For example, including the types of therapy you practice and the city you’re based in could help someone find you by searching “CBT therapist near me”.
+For therapists, focusing on local SEO is especially helpful to reach potential clients in your immediate area.
+For example, including the types of therapy you practice and the city you’re based in could help someone find you when searching “CBT therapist near me.”

 Social media